BlinD-HuNTeR/UnlimitedSharp/README.md

   - Probably a mix of source generator and type-inference magic, hooking into `MethodTypeInferrer`, like in the GenericInference project.

 - Struct lambdas (`ref T where T: struct, IFunc<string, string>`)
   - Hook into `MethodTypeInferrer` to infer `T` as the generated closure class.
-Then closure class needs to implement `IFunc<...>`.
+Then closure class is changed to struct and implements `IFunc<...>`.
-    Requires hooks in lots of places (binding/lowering/emission), some hooks could be done with analyzer but probably lots of compiler patches are required.
+    ~Requires hooks in lots of places (binding/lowering/emission), some hooks could be done with analyzer but probably lots of compiler patches are required.~
+    It turns out this is easier than I expected, and won't require compiler patches.
+Preliminar version with delegate as struct (but closure still as class) should be coming soon.

 - Named params a.k.a.
 KwArgs (Allow a method to take arbitrary named arguments, which then become a `Dictionary<string, ...>`)
   - Probably with crazy amounts of source generation, of all the proposals this is probably the less hacky.